getml/getml.com/src/docs/reference/cli.md

 [](){#cli}
 # Command Line Interface

+!!! note

+      You do not need to launch getML with the command line if you are using [getml.engine.launch()][getml.engine.launch].

 getML can be launched via the command line.
 The command line interface is called `getML` on Linux, `getml-cli` on macOS, and `getML.exe` on Windows.

 Refer to the [installation section][installation], for instructions on how to set up